 This logic seems sturdy enough, but the question of grain-free eating isn’t so straightforward.
 First, keep in mind that grain-free dog food entered the pet marketplace along with new trends in human dietary thinking.
 As gluten-free and paleo diets took off in the U.S., dog food followed suit.
 Marketers made a good bet that shoppers would transfer their own new eating philosophies onto their dogs, counting on the fact that these pet parents would believe that grain is bad for dogs.

 That said, it’s these ingredients rather than the absence of grain that make them great for dogs.
 So for many dogs, the grain-free option isn’t always superior to other high-quality dog chow.
 If you’re considering grain-free food for your dog, here are a few facts to help you weigh the options.

-There is some controversy about whether dog are omnivores or carnivores.
+There is some controversy about whether dogs are omnivores or carnivores.
 Their guts have certainly adapted to some grains, however, so it’s not necessarily grains themselves that are the enemy.
 Instead, consider the proportions.
 Good-quality foods for dogs should have protein as the first ingredient, and shouldn’t be packed with additives and unnecessary fillers—including low-quality meat byproducts or too much potato, both of which can show up in otherwise grain-free foods.
-In other words, just because it’s grain-free doesn’t mean a food is healthy, or will help your dog maintain a healthy weight to avoid obesity related health issues.
+In other words, just because it’s grain-free doesn’t mean a food is healthy or will help your dog maintain a healthy weight to avoid obesity-related health issues.

 Is Grain-Free Good for Dog Allergies?